rust-lang/rustup/README.md

-Because the `rust-lang/rust` tree does not include Cargo, *when `cargo` is invoked for a custom toolchain and it is not available, `rustup` will attempt to use `cargo` from one of the release channels*, prefering 'nightly', then 'beta' or 'stable'.
+Because the `rust-lang/rust` tree does not include Cargo, *when `cargo` is invoked for a custom toolchain and it is not available, `rustup` will attempt to use `cargo` from one of the release channels*, preferring 'nightly', then 'beta' or 'stable'.

 ## Examples